 If an engine is ordered without a particular component, the last two digits of that functional group option code will be 99, 00, or XX.
-The list on the next page shows only the first two digits of the code numbers.
+The following list shows only the first two digits of the code numbers.
 For future reference such as ordering repair parts, it is important to have these code numbers available.
 To ensure this availability, enter the third and fourth digits shown on your engine option code label in the spaces provided on the following page.